liimaorg/liima/README.md

 ## License

-AMW is licensed under the GNU AGPLv3 License, see [LICENSE file](LICENSE)
+Liima is licensed under the GNU AGPLv3 License, see [LICENSE file](LICENSE)

 ## Contribution